wltechblog/p2pftp/PROTOCOL.md

 ## 1. Signaling Protocol

 The signaling protocol uses WebSockets to exchange connection information between peers.
+The signaling server is always behind a HTTPS proxy, so we always use wss and never ws.

 ### Connection Establishment